Elective courses

 Hernán F. Terenzi

 Description: Levels of protein organization and functional diversity.
-Mechanisms modulating protein activity.
+Mechanisms of modulation of protein activity.
 Structure-function relationships.
 Catalysis, and allosteric modulation of protein activity.
 Post-translational modifications.
 Protein chemistry.

 Instructor: